verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PP-QRY-4-3] Find Beneficiaries execution

 Example: Let's build the set.
-Revoked and slashed permissions will not be added to the set.
-Expired permissions, if not revoked/slashed, will be considered.
+Revoked and slashed `Participant` entries will not be added to the set.
+Expired `Participant` entries, if not revoked/slashed, will be considered.

 - create Set `found_participant_set`.

-- define permission `current_participant` as null.
+- define `current_participant` as null.

 - load perms `issuer_participant` and optional `verifier_participant` as specified in basic checks above.